-Many employers run a childcare voucher scheme as a benefit for their staff but in April 2018 the scheme was replaced by tax-free childcare.
-The changes have implications for staff, with some benefiting from the new scheme and others no longer able to take advantage.
+Many employers run a childcare voucher scheme as a benefit for their staff but in 2018, the scheme was replaced by tax-free childcare.
+The changes had implications for staff, with some benefiting from the new scheme and others no longer able to take advantage.

 The childcare voucher scheme has been scrapped, although those employees who are already part of a scheme can remain part of it as long as their employer keeps running it.
 For those who are not currently in a scheme, tax-free childcare has been introduced.

 Unlike the childcare system which is only open to those whose employer runs such a scheme, the new tax-free childcare scheme is open to all qualifying parents.

 Both the childcare vouchers and directly contracted childcare schemes are both now closed to new applicants.
 Anyone who joined one of these schemes on/before 4 October 2018 might still be eligible to receive these benefits.

 If you joined a scheme before 4 October 2018: